Professional Doctorate in Child, community and educational psychology (M4)

 - psychological frameworks *

 You will focus on the individual child or family with a one day per week placement in a CAMHS team working alongside experienced multidisciplinary practitioners.
 You will also undertake a placement in an educational psychology service supervised by our Tavistock Fieldwork Tutors.

-The focus of year two is on groups, and you will be required to facilitate either an adult or a children’s group as part of your learning under supervision.
+In year two you will focus on groups.
+You will be required to facilitate either an adult or a children’s group as part of your learning under supervision.
 You will also be supported in implementing CBT.